 Mouthguards are a simple way to protect your teeth, gums, and jaw from trauma and costly restorative dentistry.
 If you or your child play contact sports like soccer, hockey, football, or lacrosse, you need a sports mouthguard to protect your teeth.
 Custom mouthguards also enable players to drink and speak normally while wearing the device which reduces the chances of athletes removing, losing, or misplacing the mouthguard during the game or practice.

-Edmond, Oklahoma dentist Dr. Bryan Bumpas offers mouthguards as a general dental solution to patients at Prairie Dental Group.
-Learn more about the benefits of our custom professional mouthguards over other options below:
+Dr. Bryan Bumpas, our dentist in Edmond, OK, offers mouthguards as a general dental solution to patients at Prairie Dental.
+Learn more about the benefits of our custom professional mouthguards over other options below.

 Benefits of Custom Sports Mouthguards